ptomato/talks/las2021/README.md

 5. react

 <!--
-  Interestingly, by taking a look at the top 5 depended-upon NPM libraries (from this list of 1000), we can see examples of all of the ways of using them in your GJS app.
+  As an experiment, I decided to take a look at the top 5 depended-upon NPM libraries (by some metric), and see if I could make them work in a GJS app.
 -->

 ---